IBM/maximo-labs/docs/monitor-hol/connect_device.md

 # Objectives
-In this lab you will learn how to:
+In this Exercise you will learn how to:

 * Connect physical devices to Monitor
 * Map device Physical Interfaces to Logical Interfaces